quietkiro/kirosbox/content/recovery/v0.1.0/index.md

 - Getting started with doing things has become less challenging.

 Results are better than expected so far, but I hope I'll be able to effectively mitigate the undesirable side-effects soon.

+**03.07.2024** - Week 2 recap

+Goal progress:
+- No YT/IG - 7/7 (🗸🗸🗸🗸🗸🗸🗸)
+- Bed by midnight - 4/7 (🗸✗✗🗸🗸🗸✗)
+	- 2 skips remaining

+This week was considerably easier.
+I can definitely feel improvements in thought, as in I can trace back my thoughts more easily and am less likely to lose track of things.
+I also have noticed pretty significant improvements regarding social skills.
+Listening skills have improved a bit, and I definitely have an easier time keeping up with conversations.

+I've also been unintentionally spending less time in bed, preferring to read books or comics at my desk instead, which has made the bed more of a sleep zone than a chill zone.

+Focus has increased further, as I can now work on projects for around 90 minutes without being distracted too much.

+I've also been cutting down a bit on podcast usage, as it tends to have a similar effect on me as video content for some reason.

+So far so good!
+2 weeks left!